Blacklisted iPhone: What It Means and How to Fix It

 #Bottom Line

-Always check the IMEI before buying any used iPhone.
-Use IMEI.info or dial *#06# on the device.
-If you already have a blacklisted phone, contact the original carrier first.
-In our testing, T-Mobile resolved a mistaken blacklist within 48 hours after we provided proof of purchase.
-For related issues, check our guides on unlocking a locked iPhone and checking if an iPhone is unlocked.
+If you already own a blacklisted phone you bought in good faith, contact the original carrier first and ask for the dispute path.
+In our testing, T-Mobile resolved a mistaken blacklist quickly after we provided proof of purchase.
+For deeper iPhone fixes, see our guides on unlocking a locked iPhone and checking if an iPhone is unlocked.

 #Frequently Asked Questions